 - If you get "PCLZIP_ERR_BAD_FORMAT" error after the credentials check, your membership might be expired.
 You may check your membership by logging in the Member Area > Invoices.

-- If you get "PCLZIP_ERR_BAD_FORMAT" error, but credentials and membership are fine, your server might be blocking scripts to write files on the server.
-Then you would need to upgrade with FTP method.
+- If you get "PCLZIP_ERR_BAD_FORMAT" error, but credentials and membership are fine, your server might be blocking scripts to write files onto the server.
+In this case, you would need to upgrade with reinstall method.